Gradient-free pulse optimization for adiabatic control in open few-body quantum systems: Conclusion

+This work presents a powerful optimization tool for adiabatic control of open few-body quantum systems.
+Generalizing~\cite{brif2014exploring}, we seek pulses under which the evolving system adheres to the instantaneous eigenstate along its propagation.
+Combining efficient optimization and simulation tools, we can optimize technologically relevant systems, as demonstrated by the three numerical examples above.
 We conclude by mentioning directions for further research.
 Adherence to the instantaneous ground state along the propagation requires knowledge of the state, which is not available in large-scale AQC.
 Nevertheless, we hypothesize that AQC can be improved by seeking pulses that adhere to approximate ground states or by using knowledge of the ground state during early stages of the protocol.
 Furthermore, optimization of AQC requires classical computation resources in the optimization stage and quantum resources in the evolution stage.
-Understanding the tradeoff between classical and quantum complexities in adiabatic QOC is a question that requires further investigation.
+Optimizing the division between classical and quantum resources in adiabatic QOC is key to advancing the present approach.

 \emph{Acknowledgment: } AP acknowledges support from the Israel Science Foundation Grant No. 1484/24 and the Alon Fellowship of the Israeli Council of Higher Education.
-The authors thank Prof. Nir Davidson, Prof. Ofer Firstenbeg, and Amit Tsabari for insightful discussions on noise sources in atom interferometry.
+The authors thank Prof. Nir Davidson, Prof. Ofer Firstenbeg, and Amit Tsabari for insightful discussions on noise sources in adiabatic control of atoms.
 The authors thank Dr. Haggai Landa for discussions on noise sources in the IBM quantum platform.
 Finally, the authors thank Nadav Avtar and Dor Atias for support with the digitized RAP code.